Best Territory Mapping Software

 Maptitude territory software gives you a suite of tools useful for creating territories for your business mapping needs.
 Maptitude empowers sales teams with robust territory management software.

 Often a territory is an area that is made up of several smaller areas merged together.
-For example, sales territories or market areas might be made up of groups of postal zones, counties, or other regions (Figure 1).
+For example, sales territories or market areas might be made up of groups of postal zones, counties, or other regions.
 Maptitude has a territory mapper wizard that can build the territories for you and compute the attributes and demographics of each one.

 Unlike many other mapping and GIS software packages that require users to purchase data separately, Maptitude is a professional territory map creator that includes extensive geographic and demographic data so that you can get started creating territories as soon as you install the software.

-- A straight-line distance tool that determines the areas closest to each of your facilities by building areas of influence (Thiessen Polygons or a Voronoi Diagram), then estimates the attributes and demographics within each area to identify areas that are under- or over-served or to give you a quick visualization of your service areas (Figure 5).
+- A straight-line distance tool that automatically determines the areas closest to each of your facilities by building areas of influence (Thiessen Polygons or a Voronoi Diagram), then estimates the attributes and demographics within each area to identify areas that are under- or over-served or to give you a quick visualization of your service areas.

 - A tool for manually creating, adding, moving, or splitting areas by drawing boundary lines.
 You can also add and edit areas using lines from features such as roads, railroads, or rivers.
 Areas in non-native file formats, including Esri Shapefiles and geodatabases which can have overlapping areas, can be edited and Maptitude can automatically "snap" overlaps as you edit.

-- Point-and-click and lasso tools for individually choosing the features that make up a territory.
+Balance your territories by population, number of customers, sales volume, or any other variable using point-and-click and lasso tools for choosing the features to move from one territory to another.
 For each territory you can view demographic totals (e.g., high-income earners, households) and a count of the number of combined zones (such as Postal/ZIP Codes).
 In addition, there is control over managing territory overlap.